- Nurse: –

 Ashcroft surgery will provide an annual fire safety training event which all staff are encouraged to attend.
 Please do your absolute best to attend this event – it may save your life or that of others – either at the work place or else where.
 You never know.
 It’s better to be prepared.
 Remember, it takes less than 3 minutes for even a small fire to become ferocious.

-What Ashcroft Surgery does in terms of Fire Safety and Training
+What does Ashcroft Surgery do in terms of Fire Safety Training?

 - We will provide an annual fire training event – which are practice staff should attend.